libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **8.** Use the link to add the bot to a server.

+**9. To enable Vision with the Discord Bot, you must add an Open Ai key to the Aetherius API folder and change the Vision_Model key in chatbot_settings.json to "eyes_url"**

-**9.** DM the bot.
+**10.** DM the bot.
 If you have given it an OpenAi key, you can also send photos.

 *Bot Commands*